 However, given that there’s simply no shortage of reasons to party these days, one should also be aware of the “smart casual” cocktail dress code.
 As the name implies, smart casual cocktail attire for men offers a little more flexibility.
 That means you can theoretically ditch the tie, or throw on a tailored blazer instead of the two-piece suit.
 Also acceptable under the men’s smart casual cocktail dress code are things like nice denim pants and stylish slip-on shoes.

 What’s most important is that you know for certain what the occasion calls for.
 If you’re meeting friends for drinks at a nice restaurant, smart casual cocktail attire will suffice.
-But if you’re going to a wedding or anniversary, stick with the traditional men’s cocktail dress code and you’ll be turning heads for all the right reasons.
+But if you’re going to a wedding or anniversary as a guest, stick with the traditional men’s cocktail dress code and you’ll be turning heads for all the right reasons.

 History of the Cocktail Dress Code

 The Prohibition might have run from 1920 to 1933 in the USA, but someone apparently forgot to tell all the wealthy people.
 More to the point, alcohol was flowing liberally among the well-heeled folks of America and other first world countries back in the 1920s and 30s, so much so that they even began enjoying a boozy beverage or two before dinner.
 Since all social activities required an element of formality for men back in the day, male cocktail party attire was introduced.
 The proper men’s cocktail dress code has been around ever since.